 Medical School Curriculum

-Topics in bioethics are integrated into the curriculum at all levels.
-The Third Year Medical Humanities Study Program offers a multidisciplinary opportunity for third-year medical students to develop and complete research projects that explore topics in medical history, ethics, theology, and other fields within the medical humanities.
+- The Third Year Medical Humanities Study Program, which offers a multidisciplinary opportunity for third-year medical students to develop and complete research projects that explore topics in medical history, ethics, theology, and other fields within the medical humanities